youhangkai/LiDAR/README.md

-# LiDAR
-Tree extraction using ALS data
+# Tree extraction using ALS data
 Use a txt file for input and output.
 When using the code, Please follow:
 1. Coarse extraction.
 2. Thinning.
 3. Refill